Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 Well, that, but that was the frustration with Denver for me, with what they did with Jokic the last two years, where, you know,

-Every year that this guy is on your team, you have to spend
+Every year that this guy's on your team, you have to spend as most money, the most money you possibly can.
+Because this is like, this is fucking generational.

-I thought, but see, the problem they got now, they're trying to play catch up,
+but see the problem they got now they're trying to play catch up

 it might be too late